 Related to the above, many people often run away from their grief.
 The experience is unbearable, so they check out.

-This isn’t good either because a person who is grieving needs physical contact.
-A hug or even someone simply being at their side.
+This isn’t good either because a person who is grieving needs contact and support.
+A hug or even someone simply being at their side helps.

 Believe us, they need you right now more than ever.

 I know when you’re ready, you’ll get back to your life